jobongie/group10_project2/README.md

 7. **Navigation**- Simply use the Navbar at the top of the landing page to view the linked html pages, and the interactive sliders and filters to for the Data Visualizations.

-8. **LocalHost:8000**- Run this server from VSCode terminal in **GROUP10_Project2** with the command line **python -m http.server**, click on the files /Small Business Map.html /Big Business Map.html to see the data analysis by State.

 ### Copyright